 Vegan coconut oil toothpaste

 In the following video, Niamh shows how to make vegan toothpaste with coconut oil.
 She flavours this recipe with peppermint and eucalyptus oil, and uses arrowroot powder as an alternative to baking soda for people with sensitive teeth.

 The basic recipe requires just four ingredients:

 - 1 cup coconut oil

 - 20 drops each of peppermint and eucalyptus oil

-There is also the option to add a pinch of activated charcoal.
-Activated charcoal is used in some toothpastes because it helps to remove surface stains, giving a whitening effect.
-We have a lot more information on how to whiten teeth with activated charcoal here.
+There is also the option of adding a pinch of activated charcoal.
+Some toothpastes use activated charcoal because it helps to remove surface stains, giving a whitening effect.
+We have a lot more information on how to whiten teeth with activated charcoal in our separate guide.

 In case you don't have time to watch the video, here is the method Niamh uses: